vsajja/jobmine/README.md

 # job #

-job is a website that helps students and alumni find jobs. it is a free service.
+job is a website that helps students and alumni find jobs.

 # the stack #